 • Once the transaction commits, all changes to data are guaranteed to be permanent.

 TSA/MP Tivoli System Automation for Multiplatforms

-TSM Tivoli Storage Manager UDA User-defined Attribute UDP User Datagram Protocol
+TSM Tivoli Storage Manager UDA User-defined Attribute UDP User Datagram Protocol virtual An HPSS object managed by the Core Server that is used to represent logical media. volume

 UID User Identifier